Prepaid Baseball Game Parking With SpotHero

 Posted by Kurt Smith

-Sitting in ungodly slow moving traffic with a full bladder in the streets of Baltimore or Washington can make for a memorable ballgame experience for the wrong reasons.
+Sitting in ungodly slow traffic with a full bladder in Toronto or Washington can make for a memorable ballgame experience for the wrong reasons.
 You could also, of course, seriously overpay for parking if you go without a plan (see: Fenway Park).

-So while I offer a lot of advice here, it does boil down to booking your spot in advance.
+So while I offer a lot of advice here, it does come down to booking in advance.
 This is especially the case if the ballpark is in the heart of the city, as many of the newer ones are.
 If most fans going to the game use public transit because of traffic and costs, SpotHero is your best bet for parking.

-SpotHero provides other details about the spot too, including whether your car will be under elevated train tracks and may get oil spilled on it.
-Each spot description shows a star based review, whether you have in/out privileges, and even a photo of the lot or garage entrance so you know what it looks like, helpful in a big city.
+SpotHero provides other details too, including if your car will be under elevated train tracks and may get oil spilled on it.
+(That’s a thing in Chicago.
+True.)
+Each spot description shows a star based review, whether you have in/out privileges, and even a photo of the lot or garage entrance so you know what it looks like, which is very helpful in a big city.

-Order the spot, get the address, put it in your Google Maps, and go.
+Order the spot, get the address, put it in your map app, and go.
 Show your barcode at the entrance and you’re in.
 Easy peezy.

 (Again, that’s not really a thing, but it sounds good.)